rgtzths/fl_costs_extended/README.md

 ```
 ├── data/
 ├── fl/
-├── models/
 └── [DATASET].py
 ```

 For the main structure:
 - FL/ contains the implementation of the federated learning algorithms, which are used in federated_learning.py.
-- config.py defines the datasets and xai methods to be used in the experiments.
+- config.py defines the datasets to be used in the experiments.
 - Util.py contains a class which all datasets must inherit from.
 - The other files are used to run experiments, use --help to see the options.

 For the dataset structure:
 - data/ contains the data files, including the train, test, validation and specific workers' data.
 - fl/ contains the results of the federated learning algorithms, including the models and the training logs, for each experiment.
-- models/ contains the models to be used in XAI algorithms.
 - [DATASET].py contains the implementation of the dataset, including the data loading and the data division.

 ## Setup